Nikon D850 vs Pentax K-1 II

 Travel and landscape photographers will find it useful that the K-1 II has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

 Both the D850 and the K-1 II are recent models that are part of the current product line-up.
 The D850 replaced the earlier Nikon D810, while the K-1 II followed on from the Pentax K-1.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D850 Manual (free pdf) or the online Pentax K-1 II Manual.
+Further information on the features and operation of the D850 and K-1 II can be found, respectively, in the Nikon D850 Manual (free pdf) or the online Pentax K-1 II Manual.

 So what is the bottom line?
 Is the Nikon D850 better than the Pentax K-1 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.